Nutrieasy-Bangkit-Capstone/Nutrieasy-Model/README.md

 * 🍉 Watermelon (Semangka) etc.

 ### Classification of Fruits and Vegetables
-This dataset contains leaf images of fruits and we have 22 classes of vegetables, such as:
+This dataset contains images of whole vegetables and vegetable cuts consisting of 22 vegetable classes, such as:
 * 🥦 Broccoli (Brokoli)
 * 🥕 Carrot (Wortel)
 * 🌽 Corn (Jagung)